 The city center has a European vibe thanks to the Swiss-style architecture, making it an enchanting place to explore on foot.
 Since it sits on a lake and is not a big urban metropolis, it feels more like a small town than a city.
 Bariloche is also a fantastic foodie destination.

 It’s known as the Argentinian capital of chocolate and ice cream, so it’s packed with chocolate and ice cream shops, and the main street (Mitre) always smells like melted chocolate.

-Although the city is a great place for carnivores, you can also find plenty of Italian restaurants, as well as other places to eat that are vegetarian-friendly.
+Although the city is a great place for carnivores, you can also find plenty of Italian restaurants and other vegetarian-friendly places to eat.
 There are also enough bars if you’re looking to have a fun night out.

 Contribution by Happy When Abroad